 The jagged peaks of Snowdonia are among the most ancient rocks on earth.
 The local culture is also rather ancient, with music and poetry dating back to the Bronze Age.

-About 65 per cent of the local population speak Welsh, one of the oldest spoken languages in Europe, as their mother tongue.
+More than half of the local population speaks Welsh, one of the oldest spoken languages in Europe, as their mother tongue.
 Snowdonia also has:

 - Mt.
 Snowdon the highest peak in England and Wales